Yonaba/strictness/docs/tutorial.md

 print(strictness.is_strict(normal_table)) --> false
 ````

+### Strict functions

-`strictness.strictf` returns a wrapper that runs the original function in strict mode.
+`strictness.strictf` returns a wrapper function that runs the original function in strict mode.
 The returned function is not allowed to write or access undefined fields in its environment.
 Let us draw an example:

 ```lua
 local env = {}  -- a blank environment for our functions